 - You will want to pre heat your best sous vide machine to either 135°F or 145°F depending on the juiciness of the corned beef that you require.

-- Then you will want to add the corned beef into a food grade cooking sous vide bag(s) and vacuum seal it (you can use zip lock type bags here, but you must ensure that all of the air is removed before sealing) in your sous vide vacuum sealer.
+- Next, you will want to add the corned beef into a food grade cooking sous vide bag(s) and vacuum seal it (you can use zip lock type bags here, but you must ensure that all of the air is removed before sealing) in your sous vide vacuum sealer.

 - Once your water bath is up to temperature, drop the bag(s) into the bath and set your cooking timer for between 24 and 48 hours.